vicharanashala/cs13/README.md

 > **IIT Ropar · Vicharanashala · Full-Stack MERN Web Application**

 Samagama is the official internship dashboard for the Vicharanashala open-source internship programme at IIT Ropar.
-It connects students to a structured two-month journey covering training phases, team projects, community Q&A, AI assistance, and a gamified points system — all in one place.
+It connects the students to a structured two-month journey covering training phases, team projects, community Q&A, AI assistance, and a gamified points system — all in one place.

 ---